kreininmv/2-sem_MIPT/README.md

 # 2-sem_MIPT
-Second semester of programming in Moscow Institute of Physics and Technology.
+Works of second semester of programming in Moscow Institute of Physics and Technology.